maths22/paramsync/README.md

 Against a file target, the structure of the local file can vary in a number of ways while still producing the same remote structure.
-Thus, in pull mode, Constancy must necessarily choose one particular rendering format, and will not be able to retain the exact structure of the local file if you alternate push and pull operations.
+Thus, in pull mode, Paramsync must necessarily choose one particular rendering format, and will not be able to retain the exact structure of the local file if you alternate push and pull operations.